History of the Greenough Fund

 Douglas Cruger of Immanuel Baptist Church, Portland, authored a biography of the life of Mr. Greenough.

-The Greenough Church Edifice Association is administered by nine Trustees who must be residents of the City of Portland or its vicinity.
+The Greenough Church Edifice Association is administered by a Board of Trustees.
 The trustees meet each May for their Annual Meeting to elect officers, transact other regular business and to consider requests for grants.

 Over the past thirty years more than $1,100,000 has been distributed to almost 100 different American Baptist Churches throughout the State of Maine.
 In 2020 the Trustees awarded $82,000 to 20 Maine American Baptist churches, in grants ranging from $800 to $7000.